frankparkerlee-debug/marginmap/README.md

 Log in at `http://localhost:3000/login.html` using the seeded credentials.

+## Deploying to Render
+This repository includes a `render.yaml` describing a Render Web Service named `collagendirect1`.
+Key points:

+1. Push the repo to GitHub (already done).
+2. In Render, choose **New → Blueprint Deployment**, point to this repo, and Render will create the service defined in `render.yaml`.
+3. Attach a Persistent Disk (configured in the blueprint at `/var/data`) so the SQLite database survives restarts.
+4. After the service initializes, set the following environment variables in Render:
+   - `JWT_SECRET`: secure random string
+   - `ADMIN_EMAIL`: login address for the out-of-box admin
+   - `ADMIN_PASSWORD`: strong password for that admin
+   - `COMPANY_NAME`: label shown in the UI
+   - `DEFAULT_MARGIN_TARGET`: e.g. `0.6`
+5. Redeploy; the `start:render` script runs migrations and seeds the admin account on each boot.
+6. Access the live app at `https://collagendirect1.onrender.com/login.html`.

 ## Environment Variables
 - `PORT` – API + UI port (default 3000)
 - `JWT_SECRET` – signing secret for tokens